1st Division (Lithuania)

 The 1st Division (Pirmoji divizija) is the main military unit of the Land Forces of the Lithuanian Armed Forces.
 The division is planned to reach full operational capacity by 2030.

 As of January 2025, the division consists of a command headquarters, three infantry brigades, engineering and artillery regiments, as well as a reconnaissance battalion.
 Units of other military branches are also used to support the division.

 History

 On January 28, 2025, the president of Lithuania, Gitanas Nausėda, and the chief of defence, General Raimundas Vaikšnoras, unveiled the division's emblem.

 The 1st Division continues the traditions of the Grand Ducal Lithuanian Army's 1st Lithuanian Division.

 1775–1795

 Officially, the Grand Ducal Lithuanian Army's 1st and 2nd Divisions were established on April 11–12, 1775, after the Sejm of the Polish–Lithuanian Commonwealth approved the framework.
 However, the actual formation through the transformation of the old units into a new structure began in 1777.
 The divisions were equivalent to a modern military district.

-The first commander of the 1st Lithuanian Division was Lieutenant General Juozapas Judickis, the Grand Guard of Lithuania (1776–1789), the elder of Strzalków and Bohiń.
+The first commander of the 1st Lithuanian Division was Lieutenant General Józef Judycki, the Grand Guard of Lithuania (1776–1789), the elder of Strzalków and Bohiń.